DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/IoT Central.md

 5. Enable the schedule.
 Set the recurrence to "Daily".
 Enter 6 o'clock in the evening as the time.
 Click "Next".
 ![DevityHub](/img/az/jobs_schedule.png)

-6. After reviewing your job configuration you can click on "Schedule".
+6. After reviewing your job configuration, you can click on "Schedule".
 ![DevityHub](/img/az/jobs_review.png)

 ## Create a Dashboard to test the job